watalicios/goTezosServer/README.md

 More robust documentation will come soon.

 ## Installation
-You will first need to install MongoDB and configure it to your preferences.Currently the library assumes there is no auth configuration for MongoDB.
+You will first need to install MongoDB and configure it to your preferences.
+Currently the library assumes there is no auth configuration for MongoDB.
 I will add this soon.

 Create a database called `TEZOS` and a collection called `blocks`.